Hes-Siemelink/instacli/instacli-spec/reference/http/Http server.md

 Expected output: Hello World!
 ```

-This example defines an HTTP `GET` request on path `/hello` to return the text "Hello World!".

 Let's break this down,

-### Definie endpoints and start server
+### Define endpoints and start server

-Define the listening port with the **port** field, in this case 25001.
+The **port** field defines the listening port, in this case 25001.

-You can run multiple servers on their own ports simultaneously.
+You can run multiple servers simultaneously on different ports.
 In this case we start a server on port 25001.
 If you
 call **Http server** multiple times, the endpoints you define are added to the server running on that port.

 Then you define the **endpoints**.
 The format is inspired by OpenAPI definitions.